xabbu42/Master/arbeit.md

 more applications of this explicit notations were discovered for different epistemic logics [@brezhnev2001].
-So @artemov2008 introduced the more general notion of justification logics where justification terms take over the role of the proof terms in $LP$.
+So @artemov2008 introduced the more general notion of justification logics where justification terms take over the role of the proof terms in LP.
 In any justification logic $t{:}A$ is read as $t$ is a justification of $A$, leaving open what exactly that entails.
 Using different axioms and different operators, various different justification logic counterparts